Roboticy3/flex_logic/&hacks/Specification/Revised architectural overview.md

 	1. `fcstream(iterable<S> block, T step)`.
 4. Get the next value in the iterable.
 	1. `S next()`
+## fcbank\<S,T,n>
+A collection of streams for the purposes of visualization and serialization.
+For example: one fcstream may measure one bit of an audio stream, but 16 together are used to save the output to a wav file.
+1. The collection of contained streams.
+	1. `fcstream<S,T> streams[n]`
+2. Save.
+Determines the saving algorithm from the file extension in `path`.
+If the extension is not supported, an error is returned.
+	1. `sn_id save(string path)`
+3. Load.
+Determines the loading algorithm from the file extension.
+If the extension is not supported, or the file is corrupt, and error is returned.
+	1. `sn_id load(string path)`
+4. Error codes for saving and loading.
+	1. `sn_id_manager errors`.
 ## fcevents\<S, T>
 Circuit events.
 A priority queue of `event<S>` ordered by minimum `delay`.
 Inherits fcstream
 1. View the next event